 Presentation of the SAFELAND Concept

-As mentioned earlier, in future SPO the degree of automation in the cockpit will most likely be higher than in current aircraft [18].
+As mentioned earlier, in future SPO the degree of automation in the cockpit will most likely need to be higher than in current aircraft [20].
 In addition, a ground station would need to be introduced to support the single pilots mostly in non-nominal situations and to monitor their health.
-If necessary, the GSO would intervene and even take over control of the aircraft in case of pilot incapacitation [10].
+If necessary, the GSO would intervene and even take over control of the aircraft in case of pilot incapacitation [12].

-Following the concept proposed by Schmid & Korn (2017) [8], SPO could be managed by involving three different ground stations: departure, cruise, and arrival ground station.
+Following the concept proposed by Schmid & Korn (2017) [10], SPO could be managed by involving three different ground stations: departure, cruise, and arrival ground station.
 During departure and arrival, one GSO would assist one single pilot at a time, whereas in cruise (when workload is normally relatively low) the GSO would support several single pilots simultaneously (see Fig.1).
 In nominal situations, the tasks that could be transferred to the GSO include flight planning, navigation, and communication in order to support the single pilot as needed.
 A more active role of the GSO could also be foreseen, but airlines would be expected to develop their own standard operating procedures (SOP) detailing the task distribution between the two roles (single pilot and GSO).
 However, in the SAFELAND concept, an additional actor has been introduced in cruise operations, namely a stand-by GSO.
 The stand-by GSO would be appointed as responsible for a single aircraft in case of an emergency during cruise (e.g., on-board pilot incapacitation).